This year’s Hypo Awareness Week has already broken the record for the number of participating sites.

 The annual campaign aims to raise awareness of hypoglycaemia in the UK by educating healthcare professionals about the short-term complications of diabetes.

-As part of a week-long series of activities, the trust will be staging training events to raise awareness of the condition.
+As part of a week-long series of activities, the participants will be staging training and education events to raise awareness of the condition.
 Resources, including guidelines, leaflets and educational slides, will be used to help spread the word.

 This programme is organised by Orange Juice communications and has been made possible with the support of Sanofi, with the global life sciences company funding the campaign as part of its commitment to improve healthcare and help people living with diabetes enjoying a healthier life.
 Sanofi has no editorial control over its contents.